ut-ldma/ut-ldma.github.io/part1.md

 ### Cache Simulator Interface

 The main focus of the environment used is a cache simulator, which forms the backbone of the cache timing attaks.
-The cache simulator implements the basic functions that are representative of a real-world cache.
+The cache simulator (in ```src/cache.py```) implements the basic functions that are representative of a real-world cache.
 These include

 ```init()```, ```read()```, ```write()```, ```flush()``` and ```parse_address()```, these functions are defined accordingly.